 Knowing nothing about the future and not being allowed to stop, you are sometimes forced to keep going in fear of your life.
 The period of sailing in the Chilean Islands, Patagonia, had been one of such hard days.

-Aomi, heading for Cape Horn, is running in the Strait of Magellan with a specially made small sail (1/4 of the standard storm-sail) which I call "super-storm jib."
-The width of the strait is about seven miles here.
+Aomi, heading for Cape Horn, was running in the Strait of Magellan with a specially made small sail (1/4 of the standard storm-sail) I called "super-storm jib."
+The width of the strait was about seven miles there.

-On the water, there are waves with its peak curling and breaking green.
-On a closer look, there are even numerous ripples on the slope of the waves―it is a sign of the high wind.
+On the water, waves are curling its peaks and breaking in green, transparent green.
+On a closer look, numerous ripples are on the waves' slopes.
+It is the sign of high wind.

 "What a strong wind!
-It is too strong!"
-I thought in the spray passing me from behind.
+Too strong," I thought in the spray passing my body from behind.

-If it gets dark before arriving there and I lose sight in the darkness, Aomi will hit a rock or go aground in such a narrow strait and so strong wind.
+If it gets dark and I can see nothing in the deep darkness far from the town, Aomi will hit a rock or go aground.

 The black mountain in the photo, Cape Froward, is the southernmost of the South American continent.
-All the land south of here is a group of islands which continue up to Cape Horn.
+All the land south of there is a group of islands which continue up to Cape Horn (Horn Island).

-After passing in front of Cape Froward, I would like to change the heading from the east to the north and head for Punta Arenas.
+After passing in front of Cape Froward, I want to change the heading from the East to the North and aim for Punta Arenas.

 By the way, after Cape Froward, what is the wind like?

 In a narrow strait between mountains, the wind tends to blow along the channel.
-There will be two possibilities of the wind after Cape Froward.
+I can imagine two possibilities after Cape Froward.

-Case 1 (green arrows above): If the direction of the true-wind (the wind before affected by the land or mountains) is between the Northwest and the West, the wind becomes weaker by the friction with the ground.
+Case 1 (green arrows above): If the direction of the true-wind (the wind without the effect of land or mountains) is between the Northwest and the West, the friction with the ground weakens the wind.
 (Small green arrows)

 Case 2 (red arrows): If the direction of the true-wind is between the North and the Northwest, a strong wind (a thin red arrow on the right) blows from the North-northeast.
-It is a headwind.
+It will be a headwind.

 If the latter case becomes a reality and the strong headwind blows, it is almost impossible to sail windward while tacking back and forth in the narrow strait.
-Furthermore, there must be a surface flow of water caused by the wind, which carries Aomi back.
+Furthermore, the wind must make the surface flow of water, which carries Aomi back.

-Even when it is possible to sail windward, the sun undoubtedly sets on the way, and Aomi runs aground in the dark.
+Even if I could sail windward somehow, the sun would undoubtedly set on the way, and Aomi would run aground in the dark.

 How long does the wind blow?
-What will the wind be after Aomi rounds Cape Froward?
-What do I have to do to save Aomi?
+What will the wind be after Cape Froward?
+How can I save Aomi?

-Everything is unknown.
-No one can help me, of course.
-Whom I can rely on is just myself, but I have deeply understood that I can do nothing in such high wind.
+Everything is unknown, and no one can help me, of course.
+Whom I can rely on is just myself, but I have deeply understood that I can do nothing in such a high wind.

 In a narrow strait or channel between mountains, it is necessary to pay the closest attention to the direction of the wind.
 A slight change of the true-wind may cause a significant variation of the wind and put a small vessel into danger.
 It is essential to read geographical features from charts or maps and estimate the direction and the force of the wind beforehand.